8UA/discord-autoclaimer/readme.txt

 set your password and focus your mouse pointer on the username field.

 todo:
-1. pause the macro when the captcha is shown
+1. captcha recognition | DONE
-2. add config file
+2. add configs | DONE
+3. make a better readme lol